pedalboard/.github/profile/README.md

 of these issues in a pretty simple way.

 But wait.
 Does it have to stop there?
 Wouldn't it be great to also add some Audio Processing Unit inside the box?
-That would open endless possibilities for custom stomp boxes and pedaboards.
+That would open endless possibilities for custom stomp boxes and pedalboards.

 This is not a new idea, there are some projects and platforms already around.
 But this project is different to most of them because it aims to be: